Thornton Primary School

 There is no expectation that schools should spend the grant only on eligible pupils, or on a per eligible pupil basis.

-This table shows how pupil premium funding is allocated to schools and local authorities.
-Allocations are provided on a financial year basis, based on the following pupil eligibility rates.
+This table shows how the pupil premium grant is allocated to schools and local authorities in the 2024 to 2025 financial year, based on per pupil rates.

-Pupil eligibility criteriaAmount of funding for each primary-aged pupil per yearAmount of funding for each secondary-aged pupil per yearFunding is paid to
+Funding criteriaAmount of funding for each primary-aged pupil per yearAmount of funding for each secondary-aged pupil per yearFunding is paid to

 Top